Showing posts with label Rural Communication. Show all posts

 Key Findings -

-1. There were people keeping themselves busy in a game of cards but were unaffected by any meeting.
-This attitude of local people was fatal to their own development.
-Hence, all the blame of failure of government scheme can't be solely put on the state.
-The lack of participation of the local population was making the whole event into a flop show.
+1. People were keeping themselves busy in a game of cards, but were unaffected by any meeting.
+This attitude of the local people was fatal to their own development.
+Hence, all the blame for the failure of the government scheme can't be solely put on the state.
+The lack of participation of the local population was making the whole event a flop show.

-2. GP with 40 people was considered as success by block office.
+2. GP with 40 people was considered a success by the lock office.
 It was later told that such low attendance of 5-10 people without any local NGO participation is prevalent in another block of Balangir district.
-With the support of community based organization, the number of participants can rise upto 80-100 maximum.
+With the support of a community-based organization, the number of participants can rise up to 80-100.

-3. There was notice attached to the Panchayat office but no meetings were held on the importance of social audit.
-Adding to this limited communication, effective strategy of rural communication through vocal was also utterly discarded by the government.
-Neither NGO nor any community organization was used for mobilizing the public.
+3. There was a notice attached to the Panchayat office, but no meetings were held on the importance of social audit.
+Adding to this limited communication, an effective strategy of rural communication through the voice was also utterly discarded by the government.
+Neither the NGO nor any community organization was used for mobilizing the public.

-4. Land development through individual project is equally good option with community project in the remote location.
+4. Land development through an individual project is an equally good option with a community project in a remote location.
 Due to hilly terrain and poor connectivity, there is greater participation in NREGS in backward GPs.
-Most of the people working as labour in NREGS are tribal and BPL card holders.
+Most of the people working as labour in NREGS are tribal and BPL cardholders.

 5. The Gram Panchayat must own the data it collects; Information is a basic tool for planning.
-Information relevant to each area like population, Infrastructure and natural resources database is rarely available for use.
-Even NREGA data is available on the internet yet not available to common man in the village.
+Information relevant to each area, like population, Infrastructure, and natural resources database, is rarely available for use.
+Even though NREGA data is available on the internet, it is not available to the common man in the village.
 Virtual transparency may give temporary relief to the government officials, whereas the reality is that villagers have to meander through a cobweb of data to search and find what they are looking for.

 6. Surplus labor used in NREGS can generate productive assets that can be eco-friendly in nature.
-The asset base of the poor both individual (for example, Land leveling, reclamation of soil, bunding, constructing small ponds) as well as collective assets (for example, regeneration of common lands, water harvesting structures, group irrigation facilities etc) can be strengthen through this scheme.
-Migration of unskilled labors can't be stopped with virtually 30-40 days of the work.
+The asset base of the poor, both individual (for example, Land leveling, reclamation of soil, bunding, constructing small ponds) as well as collective assets (for example, regeneration of common lands, water harvesting structures, group irrigation facilities, etc) can be strengthened through this scheme.
+Migration of unskilled labor can't be stopped for virtually 30-40 days of work.

 In NREGA, government officials and PRI members had used fraud measures like “creating fake muster rolls, inflated bills, exaggerated measurements, and non-existent works, all through bribes and cuts from wage seekers" to make money.
-What need of hour is social audit, best tool we have for monitoring using community participation to curb such fraud activities.
-Development from design is not primarily about selecting right people for the job.
-It is about setting of right processes, standards and procedures followed with continuous adherence to it.
-I will end with the words of Omnia Marzouk, President, IofC International - : 'Nothing lasting can be built without a desire by people to live differently and exemplify the changes they want to see in society.'
+What is needed of us is a social audit, the best tool we have for monitoring, using community participation to curb such fraud activities.
+Development from design is not primarily about selecting the right people for the job.
+It is about setting the right processes, standards, and procedures, followed by continuous adherence to them.
+I will end with the words of Omnia Marzouk, President, IofC International: 'Nothing lasting can be built without a desire by people to live differently and exemplify the changes they want to see in society.'